Updated on: 11/25/2019

 In the rain, it’s important to make sure you have good visibility, using defrost when needed, and having appropriate wiper speeds for the conditions.

 Changing driving speed to conditions is important and maintaining breaks and tires to allow the best chance to be able to stop when needed is crucial.

 Finally, signaling and using headlights and horn appropriately to communicate to fellow drivers is crucial to avoid dangerous accidents.

 Accidents caused by rain or other poor weather conditions may require special experts and investigations to help determine fault in a case, without which insurance companies could attempt to deny a claim or short change a recovery.

-If you or a loved one are injured in an accident this rainy season, give the award-winning Car Accident Attorneys at Davis Law Group a call 206-727-4000 or use the chat or contact functions on this page to request a free consultation and case evaluation.
+If you or a loved one are injured in an accident this rainy season, give the award-winning car accident lawyers in Seattle at Davis Law Group a call 206-727-4000 or use the chat or contact functions on this page to request a free consultation and case evaluation.